AllStarLink/ASL3/README.md

 Much of these instructions are from Naveen's repo with added detail for newbees.

 ### Download OS
 Alpha testers are encouraged to use the latest version of Debian for testing.

-For Raspberry Pi use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and install the [OS Lite (32-bit)](https://github.com/AllStarLink/ASL3/blob/develop/RPiDebianDownload.png) version.
+### For Raspberry Pi
+OS install instructions are at [Pi-instll.md](https://github.com/AllStarLink/ASL3/blob/develop/RPi-install.md) then come back by following the link at the end of the Pi-install.

 ### Install phreaknet script
 ```